Conservation Group Rescinds Support for Biden Nominee Stone-Manning

 Barrasso, for his part, has vehemently rejected Stone-Manning’s nomination, telling Breitbart News on Wednesday there is “no way” she should be responsible for directing the BLM’s 65 million acres of forest.
 Manchin, however, has been silent on the issue, as have most of his Democrat colleagues.

-Because the Senate is split 50–50 by party, opposition to Stone-Manning from all 50 Republicans and just one Democrat would derail her nomination if it comes up for a full Senate vote.
+Because the Senate is split 50–50 by party, opposition to Stone-Manning from all 50 Republicans and just one Democrat would derail her confirmation if it comes up for a full Senate vote.

 Write to Ashley Oliver at aoliver@breitbart.com.